Skip to main content Skip to footer

 The concept of using electronic devices that are designed with the concept of safety in mind is a primary concern for professionals who operate in the medical industry.
 In an attempt to increase the level of safety when an electronic medical device and even a medical-grade computer is used, a set of standards was created.
 The IEC 60601-1 standard is a set of documentation that was made to address the risks that are associated with the use of electronic medical equipment.
-It is in the manufacturer’s best interest to ensure that each device they design and release for purchase is compliant with this set of standards.
-Ensuring that an electronic medical device adheres to IEC 60601-1 can be an extremely complex task.
-There are a variety of concerns that need to be addressed before a device can be categorized as “safe” for use in medical working environments.
+It is in the manufacturer's best interest to ensure that each device they design and release for purchase is compliant with this set of standards.
+Ensuring that a compact medical panel PC adheres to IEC 60601-1 can be an extremely complex task.
+There are a variety of concerns that need to be addressed before a device can be categorized as "safe" for use in medical working environments.

 The IEC 60601-1 Base Standard: A Hazards-Specific Approach